 Treatment for a Broken Pelvis

 If you break your pelvis, it can be painful and hard to move, but a broken pelvis isn't nearly as dangerous or as common as a hip fracture.
-The pelvis is the ring of bones that sits below your belly button andabove your legs.
+The pelvis is the ring of bones that sits below your belly button and above your legs.
 You usually won’t need surgery to fix a break unless it's a severe one.
+But you won't be able to walk.

 You may need to use crutches or a walker while your bones heal.
 Your doctor will probably prescribe pain medicine and physical therapy.
 It could take weeks or months to heal and for you to be pain-free, depending on the type and location of the break.

 With osteoporosis, you should eat a nutritious diet with plenty of protein, calcium, and vitamin D to strengthen your bones.
-If your doctor prescribes medicine or supplements for your osteoporosis, keep taking them throughout your recovery.
+If your doctor prescribes medicine or supplements for your osteoporosis, keep taking them until you are told otherwise.
+There are medications that decrease your risk for future broken bones, but they need to be taken on an ongoing basis.